Füße mit Blüten - Zeolith entgiftet im Fußbad

 Protection against friction:

-To avoid friction in your sandals, you can lightly rub your feet with a natural oil like coconut oil .
+To prevent friction in your sandals, you can lightly rub your feet with a natural oil such as coconut oil .
 This creates a protective layer and prevents blisters.

-By following these care tips and using natural products, you'll ensure your feet stay healthy and beautiful throughout the seasons.
-Treat your feet to the care they deserve.
-They carry you through life, not just literally, but literally, making a daily contribution.
-They'll thank you with a perfect appearance in every sandal.
+By following these care tips and using natural products, you can ensure your feet stay healthy and beautiful throughout the year.
+Give your feet the care they deserve, because they carry you through life, not just figuratively, but literally, making a daily contribution, and they will thank you with a perfect look in every sandal.

 ❓ What are the benefits of a foot bath with zeolite?